 What is IPv6 Address?

 Internet Protocol Version 6 (IPv6) is a network layer protocol that allows communication and data transfers to take place over the network.
-IPv6 came into existence in 1998 with the sole purpose of taking over and replace IPv4 protocol one day.
+IPv6 came into existence in 1998 with the sole purpose of taking over and replace the IPv4 protocol one day.

 IPv4 protocol, the previous standard, consists of four number strings – each containing three digits separated by dots.
 A standard IPv4 address is 32-bit and looks something like 255.255.255.255, which allows 4.2 billion unique IP addresses.
 Finding your IPv4 IP address manually is easy, you can learn it here.

 With wireless and network-attached devices increasing rapidly by the day, it was expected that by 2010, the internet would have exhausted all unique IPv4 addresses.
 To come up with a new standard of network layer protocol that allows more unique IP addresses to be created, IPv6 was standardized.